-The Tattoo portrays the garrison life and duties of His Majesty’s Royal Newfoundland Regiment of Foot and the 27th Company-2nd Battalion-Royal Regiment of Artillery, ghostly echoes of a bygone era of British military might.
-Each summer, audiences are thrilled by cannon, mortars and musket fire booming alongside the stirring tunes of the Fife and Drum Band.
+The Tattoo portrays the garrison life and duties of His Majesty’s Royal Newfoundland Regiment of Foot and the 27th Company-2nd Battalion-Royal Regiment of Artillery.
+Each summer, audiences are thrilled by cannon, mortars, and musket fire booming, alongside the stirring tunes of the Fife and Drum Band.

-The Tattoo is performed at O’Flaherty Field, one of the sites where defenses were erected during the War of the Spanish Succession (1702-1713).
+The Tattoo is performed at O’Flaherty Field, one of the sites where defenses were erected during the War of the Spanish Succession (1702-1713), ghostly echoes of a bygone era of British military might.

-The Tattoo runs from July 1 until mid-August on Wednesdays, Thursdays, Saturdays, and Sundays at 11:00 am and 3:00 pm (weather permitting).
-The Signal Hill Tattoo is a ‘must-see’ tourist attraction.
+Note The Tattoo runs from July 1 until mid-August on Wednesdays, Thursdays, Saturdays, and Sundays at 11:00AM and 3:00PM.

-Signal Hill is covered in blueberries and you will see droves of people picking away, but they are not always in clear view, they tend to grow amidst low-lying shrubs.
-A little effort on your part will yield a bountiful reward.
+Blueberry fever hits Newfoundland’s most historic hill beginning the first week of August, but cooler springs and warmer falls in recent years have seen an abundance of blueberries lasting well into September.
+Signal Hill is covered in blueberries, but not always in clear view, they tend to grow amidst low-lying shrubs, so a little effort on your part will reap a bountiful reward.

 Quidi Vidi Village